LastAncientOne/Stock_Analysis_For_Quant/README.md

 #### Exchange Traded Funds (ETF) is a type of investment fund and exchange-traded product.
 ETFs are traded on stock exchanges.
 Also, they are similar in many ways to mutual funds, except that ETFs are bought and sold throughout the day on stock exchanges.

 ### What is Bond?
-#### Bond is a fixed income instrument that represents a loan made by an investor to a brower such as corporate or governmental.
+#### Bond is a fixed income instrument that represents a loan made by an investor to a borrower such as corporate or governmental.
 Owner of bonds are the debt holders, or creditors of the issuer.
 Bonds are tax-free, secured, redeemable and non-convertible in nature.

 ### What is Mutual Funds?
 #### Mutual Funds are investment strategies that allow investor to pool their money together with other investors to purchase a collection of stocks, bonds, or other securities that might be difficult to recreate on their own.
-Mutual funds is a low risk investment.
+Mutual funds are a low risk investment.

 # Prerequistes